DOI-BOR/American-WTMP-CEQUAL-W2/README.md

 ### Forecast
-Each model version has it's own folder containing the relevant files.
+Each model version has its own folder containing the relevant files.
 These are those versions:
 * Folsom
   * W2 Folsom
   * W2 Folsom FixedATSP